vlad-zhukov/webpack-blocks-more/README.md

 # webpack-blocks-more · [![npm](https://img.shields.io/npm/v/webpack-blocks-more.svg)](https://npm.im/webpack-blocks-more)

-> A set of well-thought 📦[webpack-blocks](https://github.com/andywer/webpack-blocks) for real-world projects.
+> Just a few blocks that 📦[webpack-blocks](https://github.com/andywer/webpack-blocks) is missing.

 Designed to be used with `webpack@3+` and `webpack-blocks@1+`.